Robin van der Vleuten

 }

-As you can see, the client is grabbed from the DI container and the mock plugin is added as subscriber.
-But what's that text file doing there?
-It contains the raw response as you would actually receive from your service.
-Like for example:
+The client comes from the container, and the mock plugin is added as a subscriber.
+The text file contains the raw response you would receive from the external service.
+For example:

 bash